 CONS

-PXG’s exciting new gap wedge, the Sugar Daddy II, offers a dynamic combination of accuracy and short-game skill that works extremely well for low and mid handicappers.
+The PXG Sugar Daddy II offers a dynamic combination of accuracy and short-game skill that works extremely well for low and mid handicappers.

 With two different sole grinds, PXG covers the bases for anything you need from a wedge on the links.

-I really love the look of this wedge.
-The full-face and head milling gives it a sleek, razor-sharp appearance that few wedges can match.
-The milling along the sweet spot also produced exceptional spin rates on full swings that helped me stop shots quickly on the greens.
+We really love the look of this wedge.
+The full-face and head milling give it a sleek, razor-sharp appearance that few wedges can match.
+The milling along the sweet spot also produced exceptional spin rates on full swings, helping us stop shots quickly on the greens.

-The wedge does come at a hefty price for casual golfers that don’t play more than once a month.
+The wedge does come at a hefty price for casual golfers who don’t play more than once a month.

 But with golf clubs, you typically get what you pay for, and that’s certainly the case with the Sugar Daddy II gap wedge, as it offers premium performance anywhere on the course.